patacongo/Pascal/doc/PascalNotes.md

 - `function RemoveDir(DirPath : string) : boolean` - Remove a new directory.  .
 Returns `true` if the directory was successfully removed.
 - `procedure RmDir(DirPath : string)` - Remove a new directory.
 No failure indication is returned.

+# <a name="units"></a>Units

+## General

+Pascal programs may be build from several files:  One program file beginning with the keyword `PROGRAM` and several unit files beginning with the keyword `UNIT`.
+A unit file consists of two major sections:  (2) An `INTERFACE` section the provides the constants, types, variables, and procedure/function *prototypes* that are necessary for the program file or other unit file to use the facilities provided by the unit file, and (2) an `IMPLEMENTATION` section that is ignored by file that *includes* the unit file, but is compiled produce and object file.
+The various object files are then *linked* together to generate the complete Pascal program.
+A file *includes* the unit file's `INTERFACE` with the Pascal keyword `USES`.

+## FileUtils

 Other directory operations inspired by Free Pascal are provided in the unit `FileUtils.pas`.
 Some primitive directory intrinics are provided in the run-time code to support this unit.
 Those intrinsics are very close to the underlying functions from the standard C library, on which the Pascal run-time is built.
 As a rule, these should not be used by Pascal application code for portability reasons.
 These intrinsics include:

 - `function OpenDir(DirPath : string; VAR dir: TDir) : boolean` - Open a directory for reading.
 If the directory was successfully opened, *true* is returned and TDir is valid for use with `ReadDir`.